dskemp/courtdata/content/cases/ot2017/15-1509/index.md

 - "Gregory A. Cross"
 - "Daniel L. Geyser"
 - "Morgan Goodspeed"
+roles:
+- "on behalf of the Petitioner"
+- "on behalf of the Respondents"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondents"
 tags:
 topics:
 summary: "The Ninth Circuit was right to review the Bankruptcy Court’s determination of non-statutory insider status for clear error (rather than de novo)."